 male pharmacist standing at open drawer of medications

-Through Dr. Watterson’s coursework in Industrial and Systems Engineering, she have gained knowledge regarding organization and job design, provision of quality health care and outcomes, and patient safety principles.
+Through Dr. Watterson’s coursework in Industrial and Systems Engineering, she gained knowledge regarding organization and job design, provision of quality health care and outcomes, and patient safety principles.
 Within the SCRPTS Lab, we surround ourselves with experts in pharmacy practice, fatigue, and health systems engineering to apply innovative and novel approaches to a profession we are extremely passionate about!

 Dr. Watterson incorporated the Systems Engineering Initiative for Patient Safety (SEIPS) framework into a conceptual model to understand how excessive demands in the work place (related to personal, organizational, and environmental factors, as well as required tasks and available tools/technology) impacted the pharmacist process and associated outcomes.
 In this model, outcomes are not just those of the employee (fatigue, burnout), but also those of the patient (medication errors), and organization (job turnover).
 She utilized this conceptual model to create an instrument and conducted the first survey aimed at describing occupational fatigue in pharmacists.
 (You can read more about that study here!)